-Mohamed Imad, a legal researcher at the Euro-Med, said that Saudi practices towards foreign workers violate their most basic human rights guaranteed by international law and customs, including the right to decent life and work in a safe environment without restrictions or prosecution.
+Mohamed Imad, a legal researcher at the Euro-Med Monitor, said that Saudi practices towards foreign workers violate their most basic human rights guaranteed by international law and customs, including the right to decent life and work in a safe environment without restrictions or prosecution.

 He added that the texts of the conventions include beyond any doubt this right, as stipulated in the Universal Declaration of Human Rights and the International Covenant on Economic and Social Rights and the Convention on Labor.